 Contact person

-To add Unicount as a contact person click on the Other roles dropdown menu and choose Contact Person.
+You need to add Unicount as a contact person only if you are registering a company to a foreign registered office address outside of Estonia.
+To do so click on the Other roles dropdown menu and choose Contact Person.

 There is no easy way to fetch Unicount details automatically by using registry code 14614272 so you need to fill in the details manually.
 Here is a sample of how Unicount details should be entered.